 For insurance purposes, the most appropriate CPT code that has been identified is: CPT code 81479 – Unlisted molecular pathology procedure.

 The IvyGene test currently meets FDA requirements to be marketed as a Laboratory Developed Test (LDT).
 Our laboratory is CLIA Registered (Clinical Laboratory Improvement Amendments) and CAP Accredited (College of American Pathologists).

-How do I order a test kit?
+How do I open an account and order a test kit?

 How do I pay for the test?

 Provider Account: Payment is typically through the Provider’s account and will be charged upon receipt of the sample at the laboratory.

 Patient Pay: If patient is paying directly, the Provider must include patient’s payment information when filling out the Requisition Form.
 Patient will be charged upon receipt of the sample at the laboratory.